 Scott Steele, who is working across AstrobiologyOU and the Law School, has made quite an impression since joining the OU at the start of February.
 His research project is taking a multi-disciplinary view on the future of the Committee on Space Research (COSPAR) and planetary protection.
 This is from a space governance and legal perspective while also considering the scientific and technological aspects.

 Scott’s work has already been accepted by the British International Studies Association (BISA), as well as the ‘International Rule of Law Forum on Emerging Issues in Outer Space’ organised by the Chinese Society of Astronautics.

 He has also been successful in applying for the Santander Fund, allowing him to develop stronger relationships with colleagues at Northumbria University.
 Santander Funding, which supports researcher mobility and collaborative research between Santander Network partner institutions across the world, is available to OU postgraduate research students.

 You can follow Scott’s progress on Twitter @_SMSteele_.

 Six new PhD students (shown with some of our current students) have been welcomed into the Faculty, having started their studies on 1 February 2020.

 Scott Steele is a Faculty of Business and Law (FBL) student on the AstrobiologyOU research group project, Are we alone in the Universe?
 This is part of the recent £6.7 million grant from Research England which aims to help address fundamental questions about life beyond the Earth.
 Based in STEM’s School of Environment, Earth and Ecosystem Sciences, Scott’s project is ‘The future of the COSPAR Planetary Protection Guidelines: Space Governance and Astrobiology’.
-His supervisors are Suzanne Schwenzer from STEM and Simon Lee.
+His supervisors are Suzanne Schwenzer (STEM) and Prof Simon Lee.